Can air conditioning make cats or dogs sick?

 WHY WOULD YOUR CAT OR DOG NEED AIR CONDITIONING?

 Plenty of people know how much warm air can affect a pet.
-If your cat or dog has long hair – a particular trait of species from colder climates – you might find that they struggle in the summer months.
-As Savva explains, even rabbits and other less common animals might struggle in the sweltering heat.
+If your cat or dog has long hair – a particular trait of species from colder climates – you might find they struggle in the summer months.
+Savva explains that even rabbits and other less familiar animals might struggle in the sweltering heat.

 This is especially true when your pet is left at home during the day.
-While they might seem perfectly fine during most of the year when the temperature starts to rise just a little bit too high, it can leave cats and dogs feeling uncomfortable.
+While they might seem perfectly fine during most of the year, when the temperature starts to rise just a little bit too high, cats and dogs can feel uncomfortable.
 So, cooling down your apartment is essential to stop your pet from overheating and an unwanted trip to the vet.

-As such, a completely internal air conditioning solution is a natural, reliable way to keep your pet happy and healthy when you’re out and about.
-It doesn’t just cool you down, it cools pets down, too.
+A completely internal air conditioning solution is a natural, reliable way to keep your pet happy and healthy when you’re out and about.
+It doesn’t just cool you down; it cools pets down, too.

-We’ve seen why people might want to install air conditioning units when thinking about their pets, but that doesn’t help us with the initial question.
+We’ve seen why people might want to install air conditioning units when considering their pets, but that doesn’t help us with the initial question.

-When you’re deciding whether air conditioning might be the solution in your home, you want to be extra careful.
-Asking “can my dogs get sick from air conditioning” isn’t a throwaway question as it is an important consideration.
+When deciding whether air conditioning might be the solution in your home, you want to be extra careful.
+Asking, “Can my dogs get sick from air conditioning?” isn’t a throwaway question as it is an important consideration.

-Dogs and cats have been on the planet for far longer than our modern technology, and they’ve survived harsher conditions than a slightly chilly room.
+Dogs and cats have been on the planet for far longer than our modern technology.
+They’ve survived harsher conditions than a slightly chilly room.

-There are reasons to be cautious when leaving your air conditioning on, but your pet’s health should always be a primary concern and – most importantly – cats and dogs often appreciate the chance to cool down on a hot day.
+There are reasons to be cautious when leaving your air conditioning on.
+Your pet’s health should always be a primary concern and – most importantly – cats and dogs often appreciate the chance to cool down on a hot day.

-Far from getting sick, many pets will enjoy an escape from the scorching temperatures.
+Far from getting sick, many pets will enjoy escaping the scorching temperatures.

 HOW TO KNOW WHEN YOUR PET IS STRUGGLING WITH THE HEAT

 Cats and dogs do tend to get warm in the summer.
-Just like us, they find stuffy, stagnant rooms with little airflow to be uncomfortable.
+Like us, they find stuffy, stagnant rooms with little airflow uncomfortable.

 Dogs and cats don’t sweat nearly as much as humans, however.
 Like many mammals, their solution to overheating is to pant, releasing warm air and cooling their bodies.

 In the summer, you’ll often find that dogs need more cooling than their feline counterparts.
 This is due to a variety of reasons.
-Mostly it’s because they tend to create more heat as a result of their increased muscle activity.
-Cats are more likely to simply lay around, while dogs are more active.
+Mostly, they tend to create more heat due to their increased muscle activity.
+Cats are more likely to lay around, while dogs are more active.

-In both animals, you’ll find that species with shorter muzzles overheat quicker.
+In both animals, you’ll find that species with shorter muzzles overheat quickly.
 Examples would include bulldogs, pugs, and Persian cats.
-This is because of their reduced ability to pant, so these pets, in particular, can benefit from air conditioning.
+This is because of their reduced ability to pant.
+So these pets, in particular, can benefit from air conditioning.

-To find out more information about whether air conditioning should be left on with pets alone in the home, the American news outlet Mother Jones asked a number of vets and veterinary associations for their expert opinions.
+To learn more about whether air conditioning should be left on with pets alone in the home, the American news outlet Mother Jones asked several vets and veterinary associations for their expert opinions.

 Their conclusions suggested that, far from making pets sick, air conditioning can prevent dogs and cats from getting too warm.